Itisben/graph-trimming/README.md

 * method 4: the existing AC1Trim which is from Hong's algorithm (Algorithm 2 in paper with only removing vertices without outgoing edges).
 It is locaed in the file ```~/ours-hong-ufscc/src/scc_trim1.cc```.

-* method 6: our sequential AC6Trim (Algorithm 3 in paper).
+* method 6: our sequential AC6Trim (Algorithm 3 in the paper).
 It is locaed in the file ```~/ours-hong-ufscc/src/scc_our_fast_trim.cc```.

-* method 9: our parallel AC6Trim (Algorithm 5 in paper).
+* method 9: our parallel AC6Trim (Algorithm 5 in the paper).
 It is locaed in the file ```~/ours-hong-ufscc/src/scc_our_fast_trim_pra-4.cc```.

 # Executing with Script

 1. All the experiments can run with a script ```~/experiments/our-benchmark.sh```.
-Before running, all the path of tested graphs should be set.
+Before running, all the paths of tested graphs should be set.

-1. The experiments result is recored in file ```~/experiments/results/our-results.csv```.
+1. The experiment results are recorded in file ```~/experiments/results/our-results.csv```.

-1. My testing results are locaed in file ```~/experiments/results/our-results-11-1-2019.csv```.
+1. My testing results are located in file ```~/experiments/results/our-results-11-1-2019.csv```.

 # Graph Conversion Tool
-There is a graph conversion utility to convert adjacency list or edge list graph files into the binary format used by current application.
+There is a graph conversion utility to convert the adjacency list or edge list graph files into the binary format used by the current application.

 * To execute this tool, in the directory ```~/ours-hong-ufscc/tools/```, run: